 Gold Coast 2018 Commonwealth Games™ venues

 The Gold Coast 2018 Commonwealth Games (GC2018) events will be hosted across 18 world-class competition venues located on the Gold Coast, Brisbane, Cairns and Townsville.
-In preparation for GC2018 the Queensland Government is delivering three new competition venues and undertaking major upgrades to a further seven venues that will provide important sport and community facilities for Queensland.
+In preparation for GC2018 the Queensland Government will deliver three new competition venues and undertake major upgrades to a further seven venues that will provide important sport and community facilities for Queensland.

 The Commonwealth Games Village will be one of the most significant legacy projects of GC2018.
 The project will include 1252 apartments and townhouses across 18 buildings and will provide accommodation and services to 6600 athletes and officials during GC2018.

 The Belmont Shooting Complex will host the Clay Target, Full Bore, Pistol and Small Bore shooting events for GC2018.
-The $16.5 million project includes a range of permanent upgrades and temporary facilities to meet international competition requirements for GC2018.
+The $16.5 million Belmont Shooting Centre Project includes a range of permanent upgrades and temporary facilities to meet international competition requirements for GC2018.

 This venue upgrade includes improvements to existing community facilities and creation of two new synthetic pitches and a turf pitch.
 Construction commenced in February 2016 and is scheduled for completion in early 2017.
 A third hockey pitch was constructed at the Sports Super Centre at Runaway Bay to be used as the GC2018 hockey training venue.

 This venue will host the GC2018 gymnastics competition and netball finals.
 Construction was completed in August 2016, more than 18 months ahead of the games.